Learning and Teaching Grants

-The Tasmanian Institute of Learning and Teaching offers support for UTAS Teaching Development Grants and National Grants, which are administered by the Office for Learning & Teaching (OLT).
+The Tasmanian Institute of Learning and Teaching offers support for the University's Teaching Development Grant program.

 PPLP for Grants

-The Peer Professional Learning Program for Grants (PPLP for Grants) is a new, online resource from the Tasmanian Institute of Learning and Teaching.
+The Peer Professional Learning Program (PPLP) for Grants is a MyLO resource provided by the Tasmanian Institute of Learning and Teaching.

 - assist staff to develop learning and teaching project ideas in line with national and institutional strategic priorities;